What is a community council?

 Nairn and Cawdor Ward is represented at Highland Council by 4 elected Nairn Councillors out of a total of 74.

-These are Laurie Fraser, Tom Heggie, Liz Macdonald, and Peter Saggers.
-They take decisions for Nairn, (including on matters affecting Nairn Common Good Assets for which they hold an additional responsibility as Nairn Common Good trustees).
-They make these decisions at the Nairnshire local area Committee, the Nairnshire Community Planning Partnership, and the various committees of Highland Council.
+These are Laurie Fraser, Michael Green, Paul Oldham, and Barbara Jarvie They take decisions for Nairn, (including on matters affecting Nairn Common Good Assets for which they hold an additional responsibility as Nairn Common Good trustees).
+They make these decisions at the Nairnshire local area Committee, the Nairnshire Community Partnership, and the various committees of Highland Council.

 All 4 Highland Councillors above are non voting members of all 5 Nairn and Cawdor Ward community councils and are invited to all our meetings to provide relevant updates from Highland Council and to participate in community discussion.